smashmath/smashmath/_projects/discretesystems.md

 $$\textbf{x}(t+1)=A\textbf{x}(t)$$

-Where instead of a continuous function, we get a discrete set of points
+Where $$t\in\mathbb{Z}_0^+$$, and instead of a continuous function, we get a discrete set of points

 $$\textbf{x}(0),\textbf{x}(1),\ldots,\textbf{x}(t),\ldots$$

 ## Solution Behavior

-With systems of DEs, its the sign of the eigenvalues which tells you the behavior.
+With systems of DEs, its the sign of the eigenvalues that tells you the behavior.
 Negative is asymptotically stable (going to zero), positive is unstable, and zero is statically stable.

 However, in these discrete systems, it's the *magnitude*.
 To understand why, we need to know what our solutions even look like!